KxSystems/docs/docs/wp/disaster-floods/index.md

 ## Target Data

 _Monthly Model_

-The target data used in this case was extracted from the NOAA dataset and more specifically the Flood level warning they provide.
+The target data used in this case was the Flood level warning, extracted from the NOAA dataset.

 The latitude and longitude of these provided thresholds do not exactly match the stream gauge locations.
 As such, the latitudes and longitudes of both the stream locations and NOAA threshold readings were joined using a k-dimensional tree (kd-tree) nearest neighbours algorithm.
 This algorithm is explained in Appendix 1 at the end of this paper.

-The code used to achieve this nearest neighbours calculation is seen below with the algorithm implementation contained in full in the github repository associated with this white-paper.
+The code used to achieve this nearest neighbours calculation is seen below with the algorithm implementation contained in full in the github repository associated with this paper.

 ```q
 q)wlatl:raze each warning[`Latitude`Longitude],'gauges[`dec_lat_va`dec_long_v]